strahinjapopovic/intercom-wizins/README.md

 $ npm run dev # it will start both server and client side ports at once (http://localhost:3000 AND http://localhost:3001/graphql)
 ```

-All automate executable scripts are stored at root directory `~/js-wizard/app>` in `package.json` file.
+All automate executable scripts that call server and client package.json scripts are stored at root directory `~/intercom-wizins/app>` in `package.json` file.
+`<app/package.json>`
 ```json
 "scripts": {
     "start": "nodemon ./server/server.js",